By the end of this section, you will be able to:

 To understand the usefulness of money, we must consider what the world would be like without money.
 How would people exchange goods and services?
 Economies without money typically engage in the barter system.
 Barter—literally trading one good or service for another—is highly inefficient for trying to coordinate the trades in a modern advanced economy.
 In an economy without money, an exchange between two people would involve a double coincidence of wants, a situation in which two people each want some good or service that the other person can provide.
 For example, if an accountant wants a pair of shoes, this accountant must find someone who has a pair of shoes in the correct size and who is willing to exchange the shoes for some hours of accounting services.
 Such a trade is likely to be difficult to arrange.
 Think about the complexity of such trades in a modern economy, with its extensive division of labor that involves thousands upon thousands of different jobs and goods.

-Another problem with the barter system is that it does not allow us to easily enter into future contracts for the purchase of many goods and services.
+Another problem with the barter system is that it does not allow us to easily enter into future contracts for purchasing many goods and services.
 For example, if the goods are perishable it may be difficult to exchange them for other goods in the future.
 Imagine a farmer wanting to buy a tractor in six months using a fresh crop of strawberries.
 Additionally, while the barter system might work adequately in small economies, it will keep these economies from growing.
-The time that individuals would otherwise spend producing goods and services and enjoying leisure time is spent bartering.
+The time that individuals would otherwise spend producing goods and services and enjoying leisure time they spend bartering.

 Functions for Money

-Money solves the problems created by the barter system.
+Money solves the problems that the barter system creates.
 (We will get to its definition soon.)
 First, money serves as a medium of exchange, which means that money acts as an intermediary between the buyer and the seller.
 Instead of exchanging accounting services for shoes, the accountant now exchanges accounting services for money.
-This money is then used to buy shoes.
-To serve as a medium of exchange, money must be very widely accepted as a method of payment in the markets for goods, labor, and financial capital.
+The accountant then uses this money to buy shoes.
+To serve as a medium of exchange, people must widely accept money as a method of payment in the markets for goods, labor, and financial capital.

-Third, money serves as a unit of account, which means that it is the ruler by which other values are measured.
+Third, money serves as a unit of account, which means that it is the ruler by which we measure values.
 For example, an accountant may charge $100 to file your tax return.
 That $100 can purchase two pair of shoes at $50 a pair.
 Money acts as a common denominator, an accounting method that simplifies thinking about trade-offs.

-Finally, another function of money is that money must serve as a standard of deferred payment.
-This means that if money is usable today to make purchases, it must also be acceptable to make purchases today that will be paid in the future.
+Finally, another function of money is that it must serve as a standard of deferred payment.
+This means that if money is usable today to make purchases, it must also be acceptable to make purchases today that the purchaser will pay in the future.
 Loans and future agreements are stated in monetary terms and the standard of deferred payment is what allows us to buy goods and services today and pay in the future.
-So money serves all of these functions— it is a medium of exchange, store of value, unit of account, and standard of deferred payment.
+Thus, money serves all of these functions— it is a medium of exchange, store of value, unit of account, and standard of deferred payment.

 Commodity versus Fiat Money

 Money has taken a wide variety of forms in different cultures.
-Gold, silver, cowrie shells, cigarettes, and even cocoa beans have been used as money.
-Although these items are used as commodity money, they also have a value from use as something other than money.
-Gold, for example, has been used throughout the ages as money although today it is not used as money but rather is valued for its other attributes.
-Gold is a good conductor of electricity and is used in the electronics and aerospace industry.
-Gold is also used in the manufacturing of energy efficient reflective glass for skyscrapers and is used in the medical industry as well.
-Of course, gold also has value because of its beauty and malleability in the creation of jewelry.
+People have used gold, silver, cowrie shells, cigarettes, and even cocoa beans as money.
+Although we use these items as commodity money, they also have a value from use as something other than money.
+For example, people have used gold throughout the ages as money although today we do not use it as money but rather value it for its other attributes.
+Gold is a good conductor of electricity and the electronics and aerospace industry use it.
+Other industries use gold too, such as to manufacture energy efficient reflective glass for skyscrapers and is used in the medical industry as well.
+Of course, gold also has value because of its beauty and malleability in creating jewelry.

 As commodity money, gold has historically served its purpose as a medium of exchange, a store of value, and as a unit of account.
-Commodity-backed currencies are dollar bills or other currencies with values backed up by gold or other commodity held at a bank.
-During much of its history, the money supply in the United States was backed by gold and silver.
-Interestingly, antique dollars dated as late as 1957, have “Silver Certificate” printed over the portrait of George Washington, as shown in Figure 27.2.
+Commodity-backed currencies are dollar bills or other currencies with values backed up by gold or other commodities held at a bank.
+During much of its history, gold and silver backed the money supply in the United States.
+Interestingly, antique dollars dated as late as 1957, have “Silver Certificate” printed over the portrait of George Washington, as Figure 27.2 shows.
 This meant that the holder could take the bill to the appropriate bank and exchange it for a dollar’s worth of silver.

 As economies grew and became more global in nature, the use of commodity monies became more cumbersome.
 Countries moved towards the use of fiat money.
-Fiat money has no intrinsic value, but is declared by a government to be the legal tender of a country.
+Fiat money has no intrinsic value, but is declared by a government to be a country's legal tender.
 The United States’ paper money, for example, carries the statement: “THIS NOTE IS LEGAL TENDER FOR ALL DEBTS, PUBLIC AND PRIVATE.”
 In other words, by government decree, if you owe a debt, then legally speaking, you can pay that debt with the U.S. currency, even though it is not backed by a commodity.
 The only backing of our money is universal faith and trust that the currency has value, and nothing more.